allenhwkim/ngx-module-starter/README.md

-# Seed project to build Angular5+ modules
+# Angular5+ Library Seed project

-Angular 5 library starter application to create Angular5+ package with multiple modules which makes to import modules from pakcages. e.g. `import {MyModuleOne, MyModuleTwo} from 'my-package';`
+Angular 5 library starter application to create Angular5+ package with multiple modules, which enablel importing  modules from pakcages. e.g. `import {MyModuleOne, MyModuleTwo} from 'my-package';`

 It has two main directories;
 1. `app` - to test all of your modules
-2. `modules` - each module goes here.
+2. `lib` - each module goes here.

 It follows [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview#).